TektonOps/charts/charts/act-runner/README.md

 # Helmchart for Gitea Act Runner

-## This chart can be used to deploy act runner for gitea as statefulset or deployemnt in both rootless or root mode..
+## This chart can be used to deploy act runner for gitea as statefulset or deployemnt in both rootless or root mode.

 ![Version: 0.1.1](https://img.shields.io/badge/Version-0.1.1-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square)